 Although there is generally good intent behind the practice of releasing balloons such as memorializing an event, showing remembrance for a person, or to symbolically “let something go,” people fail to realize (or perhaps choose to ignore) that once released, balloons become nothing more than floating litter.

 So why are balloons so bad for our planet?
 When they finally descend and land, 70 percent of the time they end up in one of the world’s oceans.
-Not only do they become obvious environmental eyesores when washed ashore, they also needlessly kill numerous animals.
+Not only do they become obvious environmental eyesores when washed ashore, but they also needlessly kill numerous animals.
 Here’s how:

 Animals both on land and in the oceans frequently misidentify deflated balloons as sources of food.